Sharkoon1/BLXMSmartBridge/README.md

 npm run build
 ```

-To Serve the production build run at /frontend:
+To serve the production build run at /frontend:

 ```
 serve -s build